Prelog Chow rings and degenerations: Introduction

 In Section \ref{sDecDiag} we define the concept of prelog decomposition of the diagonal and prove an analogue of Voisin's specialisation result in this case.

 In Section \ref{sExampleCubic} we compute the saturated prelog Chow group of a degeneration of cubic surfaces.
 We explicitly recover the 27 lines as prelog cycles in the central fibre.

-In Section \ref{sEllipticCurves}, we consider the very simple case of a degeneration of a family of elliptic curves, realized as plane cubics, into a triangle of lines.
+In Section \ref{sEllipticCurves}, we consider the case of a degeneration of a family of elliptic curves, realized as plane cubics, into a triangle of lines.
 We show that the central fibre cannot have a prelog decomposition of the diagonal, showing in particular again that a smooth elliptic curve does not have universally trivial Chow group of zero cycles.
-This is, although well-known and easy, at least morally reassuring because we get the result from consideration of the degeneration alone.
+This is, although well-known, very reassuring because it shows that the concept of prelog decomposition of the diagonal is also a useful obstruction when dealing with degenerations all of whose components and mutual intersections of components are rational.

 In Appendix \ref{sTropicalDegenerations} we explain some connections to the Gross-Siebert programme.